reanahub/docs.reana.io/docs/advanced-usage/access-control/kerberos/index.md

 # Kerberos

-If your workflow needs to access external services from within the job such as AFS or EOS you could use Kerberos authentication.
+If your workflow needs to access external services from within the job such as EOS you could use Kerberos authentication.

 ## Generating keytab file